 Formula 1 vs IndyCar – Which is faster?

-A better way to find will be to take a look at the differences between a Formula One car and an IndyCar and the regulations that govern the two series.
+A better way to find will be to take a look at the differences between a Formula One car and an IndyCar vehicle and the regulations that govern the two series.

 Formula 1 car

 Formula 1 racing started in 1950 and has continued season after season.
 Each team fields two cars with two drivers.
-In 2021, 20 drivers will compete to be first to the checkered flag in 23 races held all over the world.
+20 drivers compete to be first to the checkered flag in 23 races held all over the world.
 Most of the tracks that Formula 1 cars race on are purpose-built.
 Only a few of the races are held on street circuits.

 How is a Formula 1 car made?

-Formula 1 teams are allowed to build their own chassis and they have to own the patent for the car parts.
+Each F1 team is allowed to build their own chassis and they have to own the patent for the car parts.
 Formula 1 regulates the length, width and breadth of the car.
 The chassis are all constructed from carbon fibre but the aerodynamics differs from one constructor to the other.
 The suspension systems and the brakes also differ and the patent for the systems has to be owned by the manufacturer of the car.

 How is a Formula 1 engine built?